A neural signed configuration distance function for path planning of picking manipulators: Learning details

 \subsubsection{Data generation}

 For all systems, except the multi-robot system, we generated 4096 random obstacles in the work space of the robot and computed 2048 signed distances uniformly within the robot's joint limits.
 We use a grid size of 32 for each dimension.
 For the multi-robot system, 32 different horizontal displacements were sampled, for each displacement, roughly $3 \cdot 10^5$ signed distances were computed.
 Thus, for each system, a data set of roughly $8\cdot 10^6$ data points was used.
+Generating the data for each system took roughly 2 hours on a standard laptop with an Intel i5-1155G7 processor (2.50 GHz).